haskell/cabal/Cabal/doc/nix-local-build.rst

 .. cfg-field:: cabal-lib-version: version
                --cabal-lib-version=version
+    :synopsis: Version of Cabal library used to build package.

     This field selects the version of the Cabal library which should be used to build packages.
 This option is intended primarily for